tsatvik/medsafe/README.md

 ## Description

-MedSafe is a medical portal designed to securely store a person's entire medical history.
-The application also features OCR (Optical Character Recognition) capabilities to extract medical information from uploaded documents.
-With MedSafe, you can have all your medical records and information at your fingertips.
+MedSafe is a comprehensive medical portal designed to securely store an individual's entire medical history, providing a convenient and organized solution for managing medical information.
+The application features Optical Character Recognition (OCR) capabilities, which enable the extraction of medical information from uploaded documents such as scans, receipts, and prescriptions.
+This all-in-one medical portal consolidates and organizes medical records, making them easily accessible and manageable for users.

+MedSafe can be seen as an application that combines secure storage, data organization, and OCR technology to create a user-friendly platform for managing personal medical information.
+The application's use cases include:

+1. Secure storage of medical records: MedSafe ensures that users' medical histories are stored securely, protecting sensitive information from unauthorized access.
+2. Organization of medical information: The platform organizes medical records, making it easy for users to find and access the information they need.
+3. OCR capabilities: MedSafe's OCR technology allows users to extract medical information from uploaded documents, streamlining the process of adding new records to the system.
+4. Consolidation of medical data: By bringing together various types of medical records, MedSafe creates a comprehensive and easily accessible medical history for each user.

 ## Table of Contents
 - [Description](#description)